yogsototh/Scratch/multi/blog/programming-language-experience.md

 en: I didn't understand them before I read some scientific paper.
 en: Many week will be necessary to master it perfectly (if someone does).
 en: Also the community is very friendly and nice.
 There is no "LOL!
 URAN00B!
 RTFM!"
-en: And no concession as been made to make this language more popular (I'm looking at you C++, Java and Javascript).
+en: And no concession has been made to make this language more popular (I'm looking at you C++, Java and Javascript).
 en: This langage remain pure (I know there are two meaning).

 fr: ## Langages originaux